Balloons cleared to fly in iconic NYC Thanksgiving Day parade

 City regulations that were put in place after a Cat in the Hat balloon knocked down a lamp post in 1997, injuring four spectators, say the inflatable characters must be kept out of the sky sustained winds top 23 miles per hour (37 km per hour), and gusts exceed 34 mph (54 kph).

+Many of the massive helium-inflated balloons require up to 90 handlers and can be challenging to maneuver even in calm weather.

-The giant balloons, including a 49-feet (15-m) tall Snoopy beagle decked out in astronaut gear to commemorate the 50th anniversary of the Moon landing, and numerous floats will parade down Manhattan’s 6th Avenue during the iconic celebration.
+The giant balloons, including a 49-feet (15-m) tall Snoopy beagle decked out in astronaut gear to commemorate the 50th anniversary of the Moon landing, and numerous floats will parade down Manhattan’s 6th Avenue during the iconic celebration that began in the 1920s.

-The parade, a tradition that began in the 1920s, with its marching bands, clowns and performances is expected to draw large crowds in New York City and millions of viewers across the country.
+Thousands of onlookers lined the city streets to watch the 93rd parade with its marching bands, clowns and performances expected to attract millions of viewers across the country.

-(This story corrects parade route from 5th to 6th Avenue in paragraph 5)
+In Philadelphia, local media reported early Thursday morning that high winds had forced authorities to ground balloons for the city’s Thanksgiving Day parade.

 Reporting by Maria Caspani, Editing by Marguerita Choy